BrendanNolan/Commandos/README.md

-# Strategic commando Game
+# Strategic commando game

-This is the readme file for my round-robin search for a reasonable strategy to play a  trsategic commando game.
+This is the readme file for my round-robin search for a reasonable strategy to play a  strategic commando game.

 ## Rules